Los Angeles California, USA Travel Guide

 La is typically safe for visitors, but petty crime like pickpocketing or car break-ins occurs.
 Awareness of your surroundings is important.

 Los Angeles is in an active seismic zone; minor tremors are common.
 Wildfires pose a risk during dry, windy conditions.
-Heavy winter rains can lead to localized urban flooding.
+Heavy winter rains might bring about localized urban flooding.
 Heatwaves are a summer hazard.

 Familiarize yourself with "Drop, Cover, and Hang On" procedures.
 Most buildings withstand earthquakes.